soybeanjs/unocss-shadcn/README.md

 # @soybean-ui/unocss-preset

-Unocss preset for Soybean UI
+the unocss preset of shadcn style.